weidai07/Jeopardy/README.md

 ## Setup/Installation Requirements:

 1. Open - Select one of the group member names listed above
-2. Clone repository to local machine
+2. Clone the repository to local machine
 3. Build and Run project

   - $ dotnet restore - when you are ready to restore the dependencies of the project
   - $ dotnet build - when you are ready to build the project
+  - $ dotnet ef migrations add Initial - to build the table in MySQL
-  - $ dotnet watch run - to run the project
+  - $ dotnet ef database update - to update the table in the database
-  - $ dotnet test - for testing the project
+  - $ dotnet watch run - to run the project and play the game

 ### Specification